titaniumsg/RepPred/README.txt

 RUNTIME:

-       We strongly reccomend running the code in an hpc environment, this should take approximatly 20-30 minutes depending on the query peptide.
+       We strongly reccomend running the code in an hpc environment, this should take approximately 20-30 minutes depending on the query peptide.

        When run on a local machine the runtime will be approximately 15 hours.

-       The above runtime also depend on the Rosetta relax options used.
-The default option is 'cartesian relax'.
-       Users can opt for other relax options provided in 'run_rosetta_model.sh'.

 NOTE: